Comanche: Formation

-They were formidable warriors who developed strategies for using traditional weapons for fighting on horseback.
+They were formidable warriors, who developed strategies for using traditional weapons for fighting on horseback.
 Warfare was a major part of Comanche life.
-Comanche raids into Mexico traditionally took place during the full moon, when the Comanche could see to ride at night.
+Their raids into Mexico traditionally took place during the full moon, when they could see to ride at night.
 This led to the term "Comanche Moon", during which the Comanche raided for horses, captives, and weapons.
-Comanche raids, especially in the 1840s, reached hundreds of miles deep into Mexico devastating northern parts of the country.
+Comanche raids, especially in the 1840s, reached hundreds of miles deep into Mexico, devastating northern parts of the country.

 Divisions

-Kavanagh has defined four levels of social-political integration in traditional pre-reservation Comanche society:
+Kavanagh has defined four levels of social-political integration in traditional Comanche society before reservations: